ohscar/rmalloc/doc/paper/design.rst

 solution to do so is to emulate a regular malloc, i.e. directly lock after malloc.
 But that would make the compact operation no-op since no blocks can be moved.
 On the other hand, adapting existing code to benefit from Jeff's interface is error-prone, it is not obvious which application would make good candidates.
 Automating the modifications, if possible, would save much time.
-Finally, source code to the applications would be required for manual adaptions, which is not always accessible.
+Finally, source code to the applications would be required for manual adaptions, which is not always available.

-The specifics of how data is gathered can be found in chapters :ref:`chapter-simulating-application-runtime` and :ref:`chapter-steve`.
+The specifics of how data is collected can be found in chapters :ref:`chapter-simulating-application-runtime` and :ref:`chapter-steve`.